d-mozulyov/CachedBuffers/README.md

 end;
 ```
 ##### TCachedFileWriter
 The `TCachedFileWriter` is a standard class designed for files writing or their parts.
-A standard buffer size equals 256KB.
 The `Limit` parameter is set if the `Size` parameter is defined.
 ```pascal
 TCachedFileWriter = class(TCachedWriter)
 public